Rachel Tzvia Back: Biography

-Born in Buffalo, New York, Rachel Tzvia Back was raised in the US and Israel.
-The seventh generation of her family in Israel, Back returned there for good in 1980.
+Born in Buffalo, New York, Rachel Tzvia Back was raised in the U.S. and Israel.
+The seventh generation of her family in Israel, she returned to the country in 1980.
 She has lived in the Galilee, in the north of the country, since 2000.
 Back studied at Yale University, Temple University, and received her PhD from the Hebrew University of Jerusalem.
 She is a professor of English literature and head of the graduate English track at Oranim Academic College.

-Back has taught also at the Hebrew University, Bar-Ilan University and Tel-Aviv University, and has been guest writer at numerous US universities, including Columbia, Barnard, Princeton, Rutgers, NYU, Wesleyan, Williams and others.
-In 2009, she was a Brownstone Visiting Associate Professor at Dartmouth College.
 From 1995 to 2000, Back was the Israeli Academic and Administrative Director of the Wesleyan and Brown Universities Overseas Program in Israeli and Palestinian Studies, based in Jerusalem.